mattburnett-repo/create-flask-app/README.md

   'your.app.name' should be a name you chose for the app.
   'blueprint1' 'blueprint2' ... is a list of module/blueprint names to include in the app (e.g., users, products).

-  After the app is done, you will see some messages in the terminal.
+  After the app is done, you will see some informational messages in the terminal.
 To finish the creation process, type:
   ```bash
   cd (your.app.name.goes.here) && pip install -r requirements.txt && flask init-db && flask run
   ```